At Kessingland CofE Primary Academy, we pride ourselves in providing an inclusive and welcoming learning environment for all the children in our care.

-At Kessingland CofE Primary Academy, our integrated approach to SMSC furnish pupils with a range of opportunities to develop the attitudes and skills which will enable them to grow into happy young adults with great self-belief and integrity who will make a positive contribution to society.
+At Kessingland Church of England Primary Academy, our integrated approach to SMSC furnish pupils with a range of opportunities to develop the attitudes and skills which will enable them to grow into happy young adults with great self-belief and integrity who will make a positive contribution to society.

-- Kessingland Primary Academy provides a broad and rich Curriculum which it strives to closely match to the needs, interests and life goals of the children it serves.
+- Kessingland Church of England Primary Academy provides a broad and rich curriculum which strives to closely match the needs, interests and life goals of the children it serves.

-- School Policies including the ‘Race Ahead’ behaviour policy, set clear guidelines as to pupils expected standards of conduct and behaviour for Learning in and outside lessons.
+- School Policies including the ‘CARE’ behaviour policy, set clear guidelines as to pupils’ expected standards of conduct and behaviour for learning in and outside lessons.

-- Our Core Values and our Tools for Learning provide children with a moral compass as well as with coping mechanisms which will prove useful when then become adult.
+- Our Core Values provide children with a moral compass as well as with coping mechanisms which will prove useful when they become adults.

 - There are an array of before and after-school Clubs as well as day and residential trips which reinforce the learning taking place in the classroom and maximise opportunities for pupils to find something they excel at; thus improving self-esteem, raising aspirations and acting as a powerful incentive for pupils to work hard to reach their life goal.

-- Whole school events such as “Harvest Festival”, “House Captains’ Election”, “Young Carer Events”, “Safer Internet Day”, “Multi-Faith Day”, “Rememberance Events”, “World Book Day”, “World Science Day” and “Sports Day” bring the whole school community together and provide a memorable and meaningful context within which pupils can live their school’s values
+- Whole school events such as “Harvest Festival”, “House Captains’ Election”, “Young Carer Events”, “Safer Internet Day”, “Multi-Faith Day”, “Remembrance Events”, “World Book Day” and “Sports Day” bring the whole school community together and provide a memorable and meaningful context within which pupils can live their school’s values.

-- SMSC is fully integrated into our PSHEE and RE Curriculum and is delivered through our Collective Worship programme during assemblies and within classrooms.
+- SMSC is fully integrated into our PSHE and RE Curriculum and is delivered through our Collective Worship programme during Collective Worship and within classrooms.

 - Pupils are given the chance to gain valuable life skills by taking part in a whole range of volunteering Schemes (School Council, House Captains, Playground Buddies, Librarians and Play Leaders)